Monitor Sizes: Complete Dimensions and Comparison Guide

 Standard 16:9 Monitor Sizes

 These are the most common monitor sizes for home offices, gaming setups, and professional workstations.
+The 16:9 figure is the aspect ratio — the relationship between width and height — which decides how a given diagonal translates into actual width and height.

 Diagonal Width (in / cm) Height (in / cm) Screen Area (sq in) Comparison